sbrighiu/NavigationAndStyle/README.md

 ```
 , or by using the convenience variables `ColorStyle.default` (as close to the default Apple look as possible) and `ColorStyle.transparent` (trimmed down version of the init method).

-To quickly create another ColorStyle from a current one, user the convenince instance method `.new(...)`.
+To quickly create another ColorStyle from a current one, use the convenince instance method `.new(...)`.

 A personalised ColorStyle can be set directly on the UINavigationController or on each UIViewController.
 This is done by adding the follwing code into the UIViewController/UINavigationController of your choice: